kosukeimai/dynCluster/README.md

 ## Running dynCluster on Amazon Web Services: A Toy Example
 1. Install dynCluster on [Amazon Web Services (AWS)](https://aws.amazon.com/).
 See our [Wiki page](https://github.com/kosukeimai/dynCluster/wiki) for step-by-step instructions.

 2. Once dynCluster is installed, the R code below creates a small simulated dataset that follows the data generating process described in our paper.
-The toy example runs on *t2.micro* AWS instances, which is free.
+The toy example runs on AWS **t2.micro** instances which is available as a [free tier](https://aws.amazon.com/free/).

     + Set up: `10` countries (`90` dyads) trading `40` products over `10` time periods.
 Dyads belong to `3` different clusters.
         ```R